jano-wol/cmake-loki/README.md

 ./source/scripts/configure.sh release
 ./source/scripts/build.sh release
 ./source/scripts/test.sh release
+If all tests of test.sh succeed, the repo installation is considered successful!

 # Compilers
 The default compiler of integrate-loki is g++.
 Clang is also perfectly fine to compile the codebase of the repo,